AnthonySteele/anthonysteele.github.io/DecoupledTesting.md

 We don't pay a lot of attention to the categories of test doubles.
 The fine grained-distinction between a "spy" and a "mock" is not generally relevant, and the same test double can be used for both purposes, interchangeably.

+**Interfaces**: we add interfaces to classes when it is needed.
+Often it is not, and so we do not do it.
+The Dependency Injection container does not need all classes to have interfaces. classes with no interface can easily be registered for DI.
+When an interface that adds no value is encountered, we delete it, like any other kind of dead code.

 **Setup**: There may be more test setup than before.
 Especially if you use e.g. Messages queues.
 But other parts of the application, e.g. application startup is also largely tested.

-**Interfaces**: we add interfaces to classes when it is needed.
-Often it is not, and we do not add it.
-The DI container does not need all classes to have interfaces, classes with no interface can easily be registered.
-When an interface that adds no value is encountered, we delete it, like any other kind of dead code.
+We mostly test from the outside-in.

 ## Other kinds of tests